-Use this question as a reason to display your creativity, experience and skills when it comes down to resolving complicated accounting issues.
+Use this question as an excuse to show off your creativity, experience and skill when it comes down to resolving complicated accounting issues.

-Reports need to be turned out quickly and often, so being able to meet tight deadlines is another element of the role that you’ll need to be good at.
+Creating reports accurately, efficiently and effectively is an example of a useful skill needed in many roles; it shows you’re able to meet tight deadlines without losing quality, which is an essential skill in accounting.
 Consider your response to this question carefully, and be sure to share an example that demonstrates how you respond to deadline pressure and stress in a constructive manner.

 What experience have you had of presenting financial data to non-financial staff?

-Discussing financial data and reports with colleagues is something that happens regularly in the role of an accountant.
+Discussing financial data and reports with non-finance colleagues is something that happens regularly in accounting roles.
 Stressing your strong communication skills here is crucial as well as your experience in presenting information.

 Why did you choose a career in finance?

 This is your chance to tell the interviewer your intentions for pursuing a position at that company.
-Try your best to show passion in the subject of accounting and finance as opposed to focusing on the salary or stability of the role.
+Try your best to show your passion for the subject of accounting and finance as opposed to focusing on the salary or stability of the role.

-The reason this question is being asked is so that the interviewer can get a good idea of your skills and aptitudes, which will hopefully bring you closer to your end goal of getting the job.
+The reason this question is being asked is so that the interviewer can get a good idea of your long-term plans in the profession, which will hopefully bring you closer to your end goal of getting the job.

-Tell me about a time that you worked as a team to improve an accounting process…
+Tell me about when you worked as part of a team to improve an accounting process

-Teamwork is an important element of many roles, so demonstrating your experience of teamwork in a positive manner will go in your favour.
-Teamwork is very important within the accounting sector as the need to work extensively with colleagues is required both in and out of the accounts department.
+Teamwork is a vital element of many roles, so demonstrating your experience of teamwork positively will go in your favour.
+Collaboration is crucial within the accounting sector as the need to work extensively with colleagues is required both in and out of the accounts department.
 When asked this question, give indications of your strong collaboration and leadership skills.